There is a wonderful letter in which St. John Bosco advised his priests to avoid anger in their dealings with the foster children they cared for.

 Lay Witness is the flagship publication of Catholics United for the Faith.
 Featuring articles written by leaders in the Catholic Church, each issue of Lay Witness keeps you informed on current events in the Church, the Holy Father's intentions for the month, and provides formation through biblical and catechetical articles with real-life applications for everyday Catholics.

-John Crosby is the M.A.
-Philosophy Director and Professor of Philosophy at Franciscan University of Steubenville.
+John F. Crosby is Professor of Philosophy at Franciscan University of Steubenville.
 Professor Crosby is known internationally for his work on John Henry Newman, Max Scheler, Karol Wojtyła, and Dietrich von Hildebrand.
-He has made a significant contribution to the area of philosophical anthropology or philosophy of the human person and has played a major role in the contemporary interest and discussion of that field through his three books The Legacy of Pope John Paul II: His Contribution to Catholic Thought, Personalist Papers, and The Selfhood of the Human Person.Copyright © 2007 LayWitness
+Dr. Crosby worked with his son in founding the Dietrich von Hildebrand Legacy Project.
+He has also made a significant contribution to the area of philosophical anthropology or the philosophy of the human person and has played a major role in the contemporary interest and discussion of that field through his books, The Personalism of John Henry Newman, The Selfhood of the Human Person and Personalist Papers.Copyright © 2007 LayWitness

 back to top